kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve the full description of a Storage Pool
     * name: The name of the Storage Pool
-            Used to identify the Storage Pool in this API
+            Used to identify the Storage Pool in this API 'kimchi_isos' is a reserved storage pool
+            which aggregates all ISO images
+            across all active storage pools into a single view.
     * state: Indicates the current state of the Storage Pool
         * active: The Storage Pool is ready for use
         * inactive: The Storage Pool is not available